pomponchik/instld/README.md

 Thanks to this package, it is very easy to manage the lifecycle of packages directly from the code.
 In runtime.

-&nbsp;&nbsp;&nbsp;⚡ You can use 2 different versions of the same library in the same program.
+: ⚡ You can use 2 different versions of the same library in the same program.
-&nbsp;&nbsp;&nbsp;⚡ You can use incompatible libraries in the same project, as well as libraries with incompatible/conflicting dependencies.
+: ⚡ You can use incompatible libraries in the same project, as well as libraries with incompatible/conflicting dependencies.
-&nbsp;&nbsp;&nbsp;⚡ It's easy to share written scripts.
+: ⚡ It's easy to share written scripts.
 The script file becomes self-sufficient - the user does not need to install the necessary libraries.
-&nbsp;&nbsp;&nbsp;⚡ The library does not leave behind "garbage".
+: ⚡ The library does not leave behind "garbage".
 After the end of the program, no additional files remain in the system.

 ## Table of contents